Arctic freeze disrupts North American air travel

 JetBlue Airways resumed departures from New York and Boston airports after shutting down flights in those cities on Monday evening to protect crews and aircraft as it sought to recover from recent snow and low temperatures.

 A frigid blast of arctic air that broke decades-old records in the middle United States moved eastward on Tuesday.
-The cold weather froze fueling equipment for planes, forcing airlines to cancel flights.
+The cold weather froze fuelling equipment for planes, forcing airlines to cancel flights.

-Overall, more than 2,900 flights had been canceled on Tuesday, according to flight tracker FlightAware.com.
+Overall, more than 2,900 flights had been cancelled on Tuesday, according to flight tracker FlightAware.com.
 That compared with nearly 4,600 cancellations on Monday.

-Airports taking the hardest hit were Chicago O'Hare, where 383 flights, or about 31 percent, of flights were canceled; and Toronto Pearson, where 119 flights, or 19 percent of its total, were halted.
+Airports taking the hardest hit were Chicago O'Hare, where 383 flights, or about 31 percent, of flights were cancelled; and Toronto Pearson, where 119 flights, or 19 percent of its total, were halted.

-At Chicago O'Hare, American put its fueling pumper and tanker trucks in a hangar to keep them from freezing, spokeswoman Mary Frances Fagan said.
-Fueling was "slow but consistent," Fagan said in an email.
+At Chicago O'Hare, American put its fuelling pumper and tanker trucks in a hangar to keep them from freezing, spokeswoman Mary Frances Fagan said.
+Fuelling was "slow but consistent," Fagan said in an email.

 United was operating a reduced schedule at O'Hare because of continued effects of cold weather, spokeswoman Mary Clark noted.